 Does your business need a dedicated HVAC answering service?

 If you don't have the additional budget to hire and pay additional staff, and don't want to subject your callers to an IVR system, you may be considering working with an answering service.

-An answering service works as an extension of your own staff (at least they should).
-You may think that you have never interacted with an answering service before, but if you have ever called a doctor’s office to make an appointment or reschedule you most likely have, you just couldn’t tell.
+An answering service works as an extension of your own staff — at least they should.
+You may think that you have never interacted with an answering service before, but if you have ever called a doctor’s office to make an appointment or reschedule, you most likely have; you just couldn’t tell.

-A quality answering service should represent your business exactly as you would, this way your callers think that they are talking to your staff.
+A quality answering service should represent your business exactly as you would.
+This way your callers think that they are talking to your staff.

-And voicemail does work to answer those calls, but if your voicemail box is full, the caller has no way to get in touch with you.
+Voicemail does work to answer those calls, but if your voicemail box is full, the caller has no way to get in touch with you.
 And most of those callers won't even think to leave a voicemail.
 Instead, they'll hang up and call your competition.

-Prevent this from happening by choosing the best addition to your team, whether that be additional staff, an IVR system, or a partnership with an answering service.
+Prevent this from happening by choosing the best addition to your team, whether that be additional staff, an IVR system or a partnership with an answering service.